JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Evil
 * **NIGHT ACTIVITY:** Yes

 You are one of the [Pack Hunters](#werewolf) on the Werewolf team, and are also the wolf counterpart to the Paranoid Villager.
-You must vote to execute the player that is eliminated each day..
+You must vote to execute the player that is eliminated each day.
 If your final vote for the day does not match the required vote, then you commit suicide at the end of the day.
 Required votes can never be None or yourself.